|

 Devastating facial injuries require many approaches to restore bone and soft tissues.
 In this project, investigators are designing and developing physiological, biocompatible, and biodegradable implants for reconstruction of large bone defects in the cranio-orbital, or upper bone region of the face.

-Through this project RCCC researchers will fabricate a porous, injectable and implantable system that will promote regeneration of bones in the upper face after injuries to the head and face.
-The system will be made of biocompatible composites that deliver complementary antibiotics, and agents that promote growth of blood supply and bone -- either alone or in combination.
+Through this project, RCCC researchers will fabricate a porous, injectable and implantable system that will promote regeneration of bones in the upper face after injuries to the head and face.
+The system will be made of biocompatible composites that deliver complementary antibiotics, and agents that promote growth of blood supply and bone either alone or in combination.
 We anticipate initial pre-clinical trials with the best performers of these materials to commence within 48 months of project initiation.

 |